Skip to Main Content

 A Base for the Andes, Not a Destination in Itself

 With eleven rooms, it isn't trying to compete with the larger resort properties that have defined wine-country hospitality in Luján de Cuyo.
 Places like Cavas Wine Lodge in Alto Agrelo or Awasi Mendoza pitch their offer around immersive vineyard programming and bespoke excursions.
-Lares de Chacras pitches something simpler: a calm, well-run base that doesn't demand your attention, freeing you to spend your days as Mendoza was designed to be spent , exploring.
+Lares de Chacras pitches something simpler: a calm, well-run base that doesn't demand your attention, freeing you to spend your days as Mendoza was designed to be spent, exploring.

 The Texture of the Place

-The property reads as authentically rustic rather than rustically themed , a meaningful distinction in a wine region where the aesthetic can veer toward the performative.
+The property reads as authentically rustic rather than rustically themed, a meaningful distinction in a wine region where the aesthetic can veer toward the performative.
 Stone walls, wood-beamed ceilings, and a fireplace that gets lit after dark give the public spaces a weight that feels earned rather than staged.
-This is the kind of atmosphere that works leading when you arrive tired from a long day in the foothills: the Andes backdrop visible from Chacras de Coria, the afternoon light dropping behind the mountains, a fire already going inside.
+This is the kind of atmosphere that works well when you arrive tired from a long day in the foothills: the Andes backdrop visible from Chacras de Coria, the afternoon light dropping behind the mountains, a fire already going inside.

 Rooms and How to Think About Them

 Eleven guest rooms share a consistent material register: wood-beamed ceilings, indigenous artwork, and a general preference for local character over international hotel standard.
 Several rooms extend to private balconies or terraces, which in a property of this scale represent a meaningful upgrade in how you experience the property's quiet.
-In the mornings especially , before the heat of a Mendoza afternoon arrives , a private outdoor space to take breakfast or read makes the rhythm of the stay noticeably different.
+In the mornings especially, before the heat of a Mendoza afternoon arrives, a private outdoor space to take breakfast or read makes the rhythm of the stay noticeably different.

 Practical framing is that this is a small property in a village setting, not a resort with amenity depth.
 Travellers expecting the scale of The Vines Resort and Spa or the mountain lodge programming of Lodge Atamisque in Tupungato should calibrate expectations accordingly.
 What the room count enables is something those properties can't always guarantee: a genuinely quiet night.
 Eleven rooms means no corridor noise, no event group spillover, no lobby congestion at checkout.